helloi1/tengclaw/README.md

 Use a lower-level tool for strict reproduction, fully specified inputs, or backend debugging.

-## 10. Recommended Usage Pattern
+## 11. Recommended Usage Pattern

 A practical TengClaw workflow is:

 1. State the research goal in natural language.
 2. Let TengClaw generate a baseline.
+3. Move to manual simulation mode once the setup is stable and repeatable execution matters.
-3. Use `timeseries` and `study` to compare candidate behavior.
+4. Use `timeseries` and `study` to compare candidate behavior.
-4. Use `field_snapshot` and `field_animation` to interpret the physics.
+5. Use `field_snapshot` and `field_animation` to interpret the physics.
-5. Use `report` to preserve and revisit results.
+6. Use `report` to preserve and revisit results.
-6. Continue the study through session memory and experiment graph context.
+7. Continue the study through session memory and experiment graph context.
-7. For unsupported requests, review the extension proposal before confirming.
+8. For unsupported requests, review the extension proposal before confirming.

 For papers, demos, or open-source examples, the most useful outputs to show are: